Am I bipolar? You may be asking yourself because: 1. You have screened positive on a bipolar test.

 Another important technique in diagnosing bipolar is the Life Chart.
 Having the trusted third person present can be most useful in creating the Life Chart.
 This chart is a diagram that starts at birth and records significant life events alongside a mood scale.
 In this way it is possible to get an overall picture of both mood episodes and other bipolar symptoms, and possible triggers for episodes of depression and mania.

 Also, certain physical tests are required.
-Lab work and other tests will be needed to rule out diseases such as thyroid conditions, diabetes, Lyme disease, and quite a few others.
+Lab work and other tests will be needed to rule out diseases such as thyroid conditions (looks like bipolar and often co-occurs with bipolar disorder), diabetes, Lyme disease, and quite a few others.

 My own bipolar diagnosis happened through pure chance.
 My psychiatrist and I both believed I had major depression and also acute anxiety.
 In passing I mentioned some shopping I had done on the weekend.
 When my shrink discovered that I had spend over $5,000 (I was a full time grad student at the time and should have been living frugally) on exquisite European furniture for my cheap one bedroom student apartment, there was a diagnostic breakthrough.

 This kind of irrational spending spree is a classic symptom of mania.
 It didn't take long to uncover many other manic episodes and my diagnosis was finally accurate and helpful.
 I have never looked back!